Latin American Conference on

 Taxi: Taxis are safe and efficient.
 Ensure to use authorized taxi services available at designated stands.

 Ride-Sharing: Apps like Uber, Cabify and Didi operate in Bogotá, providing convenient and often cost-effective transportation.
 Public Transport: TransMilenio, the city's rapid transit system of buses, is a reliable option.
-Take the M86 route towards Portal Norte and disembark at the Universidad Nacional station.

 Currency Exchange: While major credit cards are widely accepted in Bogotá, having some local currency on hand is advisable for small purchases and local transportation.
 Currency exchange services are available at the airport and throughout the city.